 - Hard water is a menace.
 If you have hard water, you should put serious consideration into buying a water softening filter.
 Hard water means you have a buildup of minerals in your water.
 This is often caused by having a well water source for your home.
 The minerals in your water can build up in the pipes, causing higher water pressure and leading to ruptures.

 One of the best ways to ensure your pipes stay safe and keep from bursting is having professional maintenance.
 Getting a pair of practiced eyes checking over your plumbing system can prevent serious damage to your home.
-Give us a call if your plumbing hasn’t been checked up in a while or if you suspect damage.
+Give us a call and New Canadian Drain & Plumbing if your plumbing hasn’t been checked up in a while or if you suspect damage.